 Officer Race

-Su bject Race Black Hispanic Asian White
+Subject Race Black Hispanic Asian White

-Bla ck .813 .922 .649 1.229
+Black .813 .922 .649 1.229

-(.014) (.020) (.038) (.021)
+$\langle \cdot \rangle$ (.014) (.020) (.038) (.021)

+1

-His panic .991 .968 .605 1.008
+Hispanic .991 .968 .605 1.008

-110 (.041) (.040) (.068) (.041)
+0 (.041) (.040) (.068) (.041)

-Asi an / Other .949 1.031 .724 1.052
+Asian / Other .949 1.031 .724 1.052

-C (.060) (.071) (.112) (.066)
+(.060) (.071) (.112) (.066)

-Wh ite .874 .926 .811 1.143
+White .874 .926 .811 1.143

-(.032) (.035) (.057) (.042)
+S (.032) (.035) (.057) (.042)

+2 Note: Models estimated with robust standard errors clustered by police district.

+Estimates control for suspect and officer age and gender.
+Fixed effects include

+Last V White Note: Models estimate Estimates control for year, season, police di .874 (.032) ed with robust s suspect and offi strict, and office .926 (.035) tandard errors icer age and ger er rank and assis .811 (.057) clustered by p nder.
+Fixed ef enment.
+White 1.143 (.042) olice district. fects include e is the contrast

 Note: Models estimated with robust standard errors clustered by police district.
 Estimates control for suspect and officer age and gender.
 Fixed effects include year, season, police district, and officer rank and assignment.
 White is the contrast category for officer race variables in the regressions in the first three columns of coefficients.
 Black is the contrast category for the White officer race dummy variable in the regressions in the fourth column.
-Significance: p <= .01, p <= .05, p <= .01
+Significance: p <= .00, p <= .05, p <= .01

 Table 10a shows higher FIO activity for White officers for suspects of all races, including White suspects, compared to Black officers.
 White officers have significantly more encounters with White suspects than they have with suspects of other races.
 Column 1 shows that Black officers, compared to White officers, are significantly less active across all suspect race groups, again suggesting discrimination other than preference-based.
 The pattern for frisks and searches in Table 10b is similar.
-White officers are more likely to frisk or search both Black and White suspects compared to cross-racial frisks or searches by Black officers, and are equally likely to frisk or search both White and Black suspects.
-Hispanic officers are less likely compared to White officers to frisk Black and White suspects, while White officers are more likely than Hispanic officers to frisk or search both Black and White suspects.
+White officers are more likely to frisk or search both Black and White suspects compared to cross-racial frisks or searches by Black officers.
+Black officers again show lower rates of frisks and searches compared to White officers are less likely compared to White officers to frisk Black and White suspects, while White officers are more likely than Hispanic officers to frisk or search both Black and White suspects.
 Both tables show that when we compare within suspect race, black officers are less likely to FIO black suspects than white officers are to FIO black suspects.